-Figure out how much you want to spend on a home.
+Step 2: Figure Out Budget: how much do you want to spend on a home?

-Determine what you want in a house (must-have versus would love items)
+Step 4: Determine Your Home Must-Haves: what do you want in a house (must-have versus would love items)?

 After you know how much you’re willing to spend, one of the most helpful things you can do is to start making a list of the items you need and the items you want.
 Be sure to read my guide on how to choose a home that matches your lifestyle.